notepad-plus-plus/npp-usermanual/content/auto-completion/index.md

 7. Now manually add text and extra overloads.
 Re-indent as applicable;
 8. Save and test your file;
 9. Sloppy work, test again (recursive, beware of infinite loops).

+For case sensitive sorting, you can use Notepad++'s **Edit > Line Operations > Sort Lexicographically Ascending**, or any generic ASCII/ANSI sorter that sorts on the byte value of the characters.
+Simply put, this means the underscore character is between uppercase and lowercase letters.

+For case insensitive sorting, treat lowercase letters as uppercase, that is, subtract 32 from each lowercase byte value; this means the underscore must come both after uppercase and lowercase letters.
+Unfortunately, Notepad++'s **Edit > Line Operations > Sort Lexicographically Ascending** does case-sensitive sorting, and will not work for this purpose.